arishhaque/ecommerce-app/README.md

 # Ecommerce App

-A small cart application built with React and Redux.
+An e-commerce application built with React and Redux.
 This project demonstrates a simple product list, product cards, and a cart using modern React patterns: hooks (`useReducer`, `useSelector`, `useState`, `useMemo`), Context for app-level state, and a lightweight store structure.

 ## Key Features